louis-agyapong/pollsapi/README.md

-# Django Project Template
+# Django Polls API

-Django project template
+A simple polls API with Django.